wuyang1002431655/tango_with_django_19/manuscript/chapter5-database-setup.md

 T>
 T> We've explanations below - hopefully you'll learn something new!
 T>
-T> Further note that when you see line numbers along side the code, it indicates that we have listed the entire file, rather than code fragments.
+T> You should also note that when you see line numbers along side the code, it indicates that we have listed the entire file, rather than code fragments.
+It also makes things more difficult for you to copy and paste!

 While this looks like a lot of code, what is going on is essentially a series of function calls to two small functions, `add_page()` and `add_cat()` defined towards the end of the module.
 Reading through the code, we find that execution starts at the *bottom* of the module - look at lines 75 and 76.
 This is because above this point, we define functions; these are not executed unless we call them.
 When the interpreter hits [`if __name__ == '__main__'`](http://stackoverflow.com/a/419185), we call the `populate()` function.